redtexts/texts/rutgers_1916_the_left_wing.md

 field.

-In compromising with those who did not even recognize that a split in the old parties is enevitable [sic] and necessary, that a reorganization of the old International with the old leaders, who surrendered to the enemy when their resistance was needed most, is impossible, the Zimmerwalder Conference lost its practical influence.
+In compromising with those who did not even recognize that a split in the old parties is inevitable and necessary, that a reorganization of the old International with the old leaders, who surrendered to the enemy when their resistance was needed most, is impossible, the Zimmerwalder Conference lost its practical influence.
 It was a first